Lynching of Jesse Washington: Aftermath

 Some residents condemned the lynching, including ministers and leaders of Baylor University.
 The judge who presided over Washington's trial later stated that members of the lynch mob were "murderers"; the jury's foreman told the NAACP that he disapproved of their actions.
 Some who witnessed the lynching recorded persistent nightmares and psychological trauma.
-A few citizens contemplated staging a protest against the lynching, but declined to do so owing to concerns about reprisals or the appearance of hypocrisy.
+A few citizens contemplated staging a protest against the lynching but declined to do so owing to concerns about reprisals or the appearance of hypocrisy.
 After the lynching, town officials maintained that it was attended by a small group of malcontents.
 Although their claim is contradicted by photographic evidence, several histories of Waco have repeated this assertion.
-There were no negative repercussions for Mayor Dollins or Police Chief Guy McNamara; although they made no attempt to stop the mob, they remained well respected in Waco.
+There were no negative repercussions for Mayor Dollins or Police Chief Guy McNamara; although they did not attempt to stop the mob, they remained well respected in Waco.
 As was common with such attacks, no one was prosecuted for the lynching.

 Although leaders of Waco's black community gave public condolences to the Fryer family, they complained about Washington's lynching only in private.
-One exception was the Paul Quinn Weekly newspaper, of Texas' Paul Quinn College, a black college.
+One exception was the Paul Quinn Weekly newspaper, of Texas's Paul Quinn College, a black college.
 It published several articles that criticized the lynch mob and city leadership.
 In one article, the author proclaimed that Jesse Washington was innocent and George Fryer guilty.
 A. T. Smith, the paper's editor, was subsequently convicted of libel.
-When George Fryer sued the college for libeling him as a murderer, some Robinson residents interpreted his very umbrage as a sign that he himself had played a part in his wife's death.
+When George Fryer sued the college for libeling him as a murderer, some Robinson residents interpreted his very umbrage as a sign that he had played a part in his wife's death.
 Bernstein states that it is "highly unlikely" that George Fryer played a role in Lucy's murder but notes that there is the "shadow of a possibility" that he bore some guilt.

 On May 11, 1953, an F5 tornado tore through Downtown Waco, killing 114 people and injuring 593 others.
 Some people in the local African American community saw the tornado as divine retribution for the lynching of Jesse Washington over thirty years prior.